andyindahouse/kiwi/BACKEND-SETUP.md

 ## Debugging

-1. From the previous `yarn start-dev` console output, look for the node process.
-It looks like "(node:13764)".
 1. In Visual Studio Code, open the "Run and debug" section and start the [Node: Nodemon](./.vscode/launch.json) one.
 There you'll be prompted to choose the proper process to attach to.
-Filter them by pasting the number node process mentioned in the first step.
+Filter them by by searching for "`node inspect`", and select it.
 1. Now you can use breakpoints right in the sourcecode.